 Sometimes there isn’t a place for a particular item.
 This can be a common situation in a home that is already filled to the brim with stuff.
 The item can only go in an overflowing closet or drawer that’s a little too hard to close.
-Clearly, keeping surfaces clean requires a little work on the front end.
+Therefore, it’s clear that keeping surfaces clean requires a little work on the front end.

 That work is worth it to me because an uncluttered space decreases my anxiety.
 Living in disarray causes both stress and negative emotions.
 It can also cause you to lose things.
 Having a place for household items eases the process of putting things away and finding them later.